HackFSU/2016-HackFSU-Console/docs/guidelines.md

 ## Handling Front-End Input
-In the best case senario, all front end input should be validated & sanitized.
+In the best case scenario, all front end input should be validated & sanitized.
 This assures that when you use the data being passed in that you should know what to expect to occur.

 > You can **never** be certain of what will be sent, and it may crash the server or worse.

-Validation involves checking to make sure what
+Validation involves checking to make sure what `...`

 We use the [express-validator](https://github.com/ctavan/express-validator) to help us do this.